 Adding sparkly ingredients like glitter will give the illusion of ice.
 Marshmallows or cotton balls can also be added for extra squishiness.

-Fun Winter Experiences to Enjoy With the Family
+Other Fun Winter Experiences to Enjoy With the Family

-Sometimes it’s just more fun to venture beyond your own home or yard.
+Sometimes, it’s just more fun to venture beyond your own home or yard.
 Plan a trip with your child to make a winter’s day special.

 Some fun ways to spend winter days include: